 AHAC provided citizens and stakeholders several opportunities to contribute to the development of this report.
-Those opportunities began with five AHAC public meetings, at which AHAC discussed incentives and recommendations to address housing and housing related problems.
+Those opportunities began with two AHAC public meetings, at which AHAC discussed incentives and recommendations to address housing and housing related problems.
 AHAC began each of these meetings at 6:00 p.m. and ended them between 7:30 p.m. and 8:00 p.m.
-These meeting were conducted on the dates shown below.
+These meeting were conducted on September 12, 2023 and October 10, 2023 at the Thomas Center, Building B, 306 NE 6th Avenue.